pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/aws/rest-api.md

 exports.url = endpoint.url;
 ```

-See the [reference documentation]({{< relref "/docs/reference" >}}) for details on the APIs we're using.

-## Deploy the stack

-The stack is ready to deploy, which is done as follows:
+This example uses the [`@pulumi/awsx`]({{< relref "/docs/reference/pkg/nodejs/pulumi/aws" >}}) package in JavaScript and TypeScript to create a public HTTP endpoint, and define the static and event handler routes.
+See [Module apigateway]({{< relref "/docs/reference/pkg/nodejs/pulumi/awsx/apigateway" >}}) to learn more about Pulumi's API Gateway module and components.

+### Step 4: Preview and deploy your resources

+To preview your Pulumi program, run [`pulumi up`]({{< relref "/docs/reference/cli/pulumi_up" >}}).
+The command shows a preview of the resources that will be created and prompts you to proceed with the deployment.

 ```bash
 $ pulumi up
 ```

-This command instructs Pulumi to determine the resources needed to create the stack.
-First, a preview is shown of the changes that will be made:

 <img src="https://user-images.githubusercontent.com/4564579/46554998-da6c9980-c896-11e8-8530-6ca4c8db8123.png" alt="Stack preview" width="700">

-Choosing `yes` will create resources in AWS.
+Choose `yes` to create the resources in AWS.
 This may take a minute or two.

 <img src="https://user-images.githubusercontent.com/4564579/46555042-fcfeb280-c896-11e8-8731-51c9ee78af23.png" alt="Stack update" width="700">

-Since there was a stack export (via `exports.url` in the code), this is printed in the output of `pulumi up`.
-We can easily `curl` this URL via `pulumi stack output`:
+Since there was a stack export (via `exports.url`) in the code, `pulumi up` prints this in the output.
+You can easily `curl` this URL via `pulumi stack output`:

 ```bash
 $ curl $(pulumi stack output url)